Your No-Equipment Guide: Simple At-Home Exercises For Weight Loss And Fitness

 - Consistency Over Intensity: It is far better to move for 20 minutes four times a week than to do one "perfect" two-hour session and then quit from exhaustion.

 - Progressive Overload: As you get stronger, challenge yourself.
-You can do this by adding one more rep, holding a plank for five more seconds, or slowing down the movement (increasing "time under tension") to make your muscles work harder.
+Add one more rep, hold a plank for five more seconds, or slow down the movement (increasing "time under tension") to make your muscles work harder.

 Related Articles